 This section dives into the specifics of the priority tag within your XML sitemap and how it can (theoretically) influence how search engines crawl and index your website.

-tag is an optional element within each URL entry of your sitemap.
+The <priority> tag is an optional element within each URL entry of your sitemap.
 It suggests the relative importance of that particular page compared to other pages on your website.
 Think of it as a way to signal to search engines which pages you consider most valuable.
 You communicate this value using a numerical scale.
 This attribute helps search engines understand which pages you deem most important.

 Search engines like Google may use this information to prioritize crawling and indexing.
 A page with a higher priority value might get crawled more frequently, all other factors being equal.
 However, it’s important to understand that this is just a hint.
 Search engines have their own complex algorithms and don’t solely rely on the priority you set.
 They consider hundreds of factors, from content quality to user experience and backlinks.